A version of this article was originally published as part of Mental Health America’s Live Your Life Well campaign.

 Connections with other people are good for our mental health and well-being.
 Sometimes this means a heart-to-heart, spill-it-all-out talk.
 Or sometimes it’s just a funny text or meme.
 And there are benefits of social connection like increased happiness and living a longer, healthier life.
 No matter how we connect with others, it helps us improve our health, stress, and overall quality of life.

 Finding a solid friend group has improved my mental health by helping me know that there are other people out there that share my sense of humor, interests, and way of thinking.

 Creating connections with the people in our lives

 We know that having and creating connections is good for us.
-But it isn’t always easy to do.
-Sometimes, we create connections easier than we think we do.
+It isn’t always easy to do, but we make connections in more ways than we realize.
 For example, connections with others happen when we get:

 - Concrete help like having a friend takes notes for you when you miss school

 - Emotional support like hearing someone say, “I’m sorry you’re having a tough time.”